Automation risk: All workers should enjoy economic security as technology changes the way work is done.

 Strategy in Action

 Per Scholas is a national organization that works to advance economic equity by providing no-cost training for technology careers.
-Operating in more than 20 locations across the nation, Per Scholas partners with tech employers, policymakers, and community-based organizations to create tech career pathways for its program participants and support increased diversity in the tech sector.
+Operating in more than 20 metropolitan areas across the nation, Per Scholas partners with tech employers, policymakers, and community-based organizations to create tech career pathways for program participants and support increased diversity in the tech sector.
 In addition to focusing on hands-on technical skills development, its curriculum includes professional skills learning to prepare job seekers for success in the labor market.
-In 2021, 84 percent of the organization’s program participants were people of color, and a third were women.
-To date, more than 16,000 people have graduated from Per Scholas’ training program.
-The latest figures indicate that 80 percent of its graduates find full-time jobs within a year, with an average starting wage of $21 per hour.
+In 2023, 87 percent of the organization’s program participants were people of color, and 43 percent were women.
+And in that year, over 2,600 graduates went on to secure jobs with an average annual salary of $48,000.
+To date, more than 25,000 people have graduated from Per Scholas’ training program.
 Read more.

 Photo: Per Scholas